Escrow: Banking

 Escrow is used in the field of automatic banking and vending equipment.
-One example is automated teller machines (ATMs), and is the function which allows the machine to hold the money deposited by the customer separately, and in case he or she challenges the counting result, the money is returned.
+One example is automated teller machines (ATMs), and is the function that allows the machine to hold the money deposited by the customer separately, and in case they challenge the counting result, the money is returned.
 Another example is a vending machine, where the customer's money is held in a separate escrow area pending successful completion of the transaction.
 If a problem occurs and the customer presses the refund button, the coins are returned from escrow; if no problem occurs, they fall into the coin vault of the machine.

 Intellectual property

 Source code escrow agents hold source code of software in escrow just as other escrow companies hold cash.
 Sometimes one may not own or have any rights to the software (including source code) that they are accessing under the terms of a regular SaaS or desktop software agreement.
-This arrangement does not usually become an issue until technical problems start to arise, i.e. unexpected service interruptions, downtime, loss of application functionality and loss of data.
+This arrangement does not usually become an issue until technical problems start to arise, i.e., unexpected service interruptions, downtime, loss of application functionality, and loss of data.
 This can add significant costs to one's business, as they remain reliant upon the software supplier to resolve these issues, unless an escrow agreement is in place.
 Escrow is when the software source code is held by a third party—an escrow agent—on behalf of the customer and the supplier.
 Information escrow agents, such as the International Creative Registry, hold in escrow intellectual property and other information.
 Examples include song music and lyrics, manufacturing designs and laboratory notebooks, and television and movie treatments and scripts.
 This is done to establish legal ownership rights, with the independent escrow agents attesting to the information's ownership, contents, and creation date.

 Law

 Escrow is also known in the judicial context.
 So-called escrow funds are commonly used to distribute money from a cash settlement in a class action or environmental enforcement action.
-This way the defendant is not responsible for distribution of judgment monies to the individual plaintiffs or the court-determined use (such as environmental remediation or mitigation).
+This way, the defendant is not responsible for the distribution of judgment monies to the individual plaintiffs or the court-determined use (such as environmental remediation or mitigation).
 The defendant pays the total amount of the judgment (or settlement) to the court-administered or appointed escrow fund, and the fund distributes the money (often reimbursing its expenses from the judgment funds).